Logo of Waterstones featuring a large 'W' followed by the word 'Waterstones' in a classic font.

-Attraction can look different from person to person.
-While some people express their feelings openly, others may show interest in more subtle ways.
+Attraction can look very different from person to person.
+While some people express their feelings openly and confidently, others show interest in much quieter or more subtle ways.

-Because of these differences, it’s not always easy to recognise when someone likes you.
-Some people may communicate their feelings clearly, while others might show attraction through body language, behaviour, or small actions.
+Because of these differences, it is not always easy to recognise when someone likes you.
+Some people communicate attraction directly, while others reveal it through body language, emotional attention, nervous behaviour, or small repeated actions over time.

-Understanding that attraction can appear in many different ways can help teenagers avoid misunderstandings and feel more confident when navigating social and dating situations.
+Understanding that attraction can appear in different ways can help teenagers and young adults avoid misunderstandings, recognise emotional patterns more clearly, and feel more confident when navigating friendships, crushes, and dating situations.

 Some People Show Attraction Clearly